 Sponsorships – The Library Foundation offers a number of sponsorship opportunities for LFPL programs targeted at adults, teens, children and families.
 To see a complete list of sponsorship opportunities or discuss other ways your corporation or foundation can show its support, contact Lynn Huffman, director of corporate development, to set up an appointment to discuss your marketing and outreach goals.

-The Children’s Literacy Fund is a Library Foundation initiative to support key programs offered by LFPL in need of financial support.
+One of our key sponsorship areas is the Children’s Literacy Fund – a Library Foundation initiative to support key youth programs offered by LFPL in need of financial support.
 Programs made possible by the Children’s Literacy Fund served nearly 75,000 children last year.

-- Summer Reading Program — available to children ages birth to 12th grade, serving more than 55,000 children in 2016.
+- Summer Reading Program — available to children ages birth to 12th grade, served more than 43,000 children in 2019.
 Special events and incentives during this 10-week program combat the “summer slide” and encourage parental engagement.

 - 1000 Books Before Kindergarten Challenge — ensuring children are ready for their first day of school not just in reading, but by providing opportunities for socio-emotional development.

 - Author events — hosting high-profile children’s and teen authors at the library.

 - Pop-up storytimes — opportunities to promote LFPL and its talented staff storytellers at farmer’s markets, local festivals, neighborhood parties and other events.

 - Other key children’s programs and events like Family S.T.E.A.M.
 Day.